English Civil War: Rebellion in Scotland

 The end of Charles's independent governance came when he attempted to apply the same religious policies in Scotland.
 The Church of Scotland, reluctantly episcopal in structure, had independent traditions.
 Charles wanted one uniform Church throughout Britain and introduced a new, High Anglican version of the English Book of Common Prayer to Scotland in the middle of 1637.
 This was violently resisted.
 A riot broke out in Edinburgh, which may have been started in St Giles' Cathedral, according to legend, by Jenny Geddes.
 In February 1638, the Scots formulated their objections to royal policy in the National Covenant.
 This document took the form of a "loyal protest", rejecting all innovations not first tested by free Parliaments and General Assemblies of the Church.

-In the spring of 1639, King Charles I accompanied his forces to the Scottish border to end the rebellion known as the Bishops' War, but after an inconclusive campaign, he accepted the offered Scottish truce: the Pacification of Berwick.
-This truce proved temporary, and a second war followed in mid-1640.
-A Scots army defeated Charles's forces in the north, then captured Newcastle.
-Charles eventually agreed not to interfere in Scotland's religion.
+By the spring of 1639, a political movement known as the Covenanters had taken control of Scotland and Charles decided to re-assert his authority by force.
+He accompanied an army to the Scottish border near Berwick but hostilities were avoided when a truce was agreed.
+However, both sides viewed the truce as temporary, and continued preparations for military confrontation.